What is venous eczema?

 - Elevate the foot of your bed overnight.

-- Once the dermatitis is under control, wear graduated compression socks or stockings long term.
+- When the eczema has settled, wear graduated compression socks or stockings long term.
 Fitted moderate to high compression socks can be obtained from a surgical supplies company.
 Light compression using travel socks may be adequate, and these are easy to put on.
 They can be bought at pharmacies, travel and sports stores.
 More compression is obtained by wearing two pairs.

 - Horse chestnut extract appears to be of benefit for at least some patients with venous disease.